wucdbm/menu-builder-bundle/README.md

 You can create a link to the builder using `{{ path('wucdbm_menu_builder_dashboard') }}`, or embed it into your admin UI via an iframe like so `<iframe src="{{ path('wucdbm_menu_builder_dashboard') }}" style="border: 0; width: 100%; height: 100%;"></iframe>`

+The User Interface is pretty anemic as this bundle only implements the core functionality and the administrative (for developers) functionality.
-The User Interface is pretty self-explanatory.
-Once you have created a menu, you can access it in your application by calling the `getMenu` twig function, which will return `Wucdbm\Bundle\MenuBuilderBundle\Entity\Menu` or `null`.
+If you want to let users (non-developers) manipulate menus, check out the `WucdbmMenuBuilderClientBundle()` Once you have created a menu, you can access it in your application by calling the `getMenu` twig function, which will return `Wucdbm\Bundle\MenuBuilderBundle\Entity\Menu` or `null`.
 A menu contains `Wucdbm\Bundle\MenuBuilderBundle\Entity\MenuItem`s.
-Menu items can be a parent of another MenuItem and have children.
+Menu items can be nested, ie they have a parent and children.
 A good idea when listing the top-level menu is to only list items whose parent is null:

 ```
 {# New: You can use the menuTopLevelItems filter to get all top-level items: #}